Ben Affleck’s Girlfriend, Shauna Sexton, Shows Off Ripped Abs In Sports Bra And Tiny Shorts

 Shauna Sexton showed off her toned body in a series of Instagram photos today, and she’s looking great.
 In the first photo, she’s wearing some dark aviator glasses, a black Nike sports bra and some tiny black shorts.
 She’s smiling widely at the camera as she’s photographed mid-jog.
 In the second photo, Shauna’s pictured jumping through the air with her right arm in the air.
 This picture really shows off her super ripped abs.
-Fans took note, saying “Ab game strong tho” while another said, “Your ABS SHAUNA wtf u goddess.”
+Fans took note, one saying “Ab game strong tho” while another said, “Your ABS SHAUNA wtf u goddess.”

-The Playboy playmate captioned the series “Genuine ostrich..
-3 payments”.
+The Playboy playmate captioned the series “‘Genuine ostrich..
+3 payments’.
 Video is how I feel in the second picture.”

-The third video is a clip from Reno 911 where one of the police officers does a side jump in some white boots.
+The third post is a video clip from Reno 911 where one of the police officers does a side jump in some white boots.
 He then says “Genuine ostrich…3 payments…Oh!”
 As he continues to walk through the parking lot, he says “Just goofin.
 New boot goofin.”
-Shauna’s referring to her second photo where she’s flying through the air, and it looks like she really enjoyed her jog.
+This is the video that Shauna’s referring to in the caption for her second photo, where she’s flying through the air, and it looks like she really enjoyed her jog.

 Meanwhile, her boyfriend Ben Affleck has been spotted out and about, even though he’s still technically in rehab for alcohol addiction.
 A source revealed to People that he was able to get in some normal errands, like a haircut.

-This is what the source had to say about Ben’s time away from rehab, and his progress.
+This is what the source had to say about Ben’s time away from rehab and his progress.

 “On Saturday, Ben got a morning haircut at the Malibu Wave Salon… [he] also spent time at his Pacific Palisades house before returning to rehab.”